Quantum Walks can Unitarily Represent Random Walks on Finite Graphs: Convergent quantum walks on graphs

-The random walk considered by Theorem \ref{th:random_walk_unitarity} is general and non-homogeneous.
-Nonetheless, the Theorem can be used to construct a statistically equivalent quantum walk for a time-homogeneous random walk.
-In this case, the convergence of the vertex probability vector $\pi(t)$ is assured when the random walk is irreducible and aperiodic.
-In spite of the absence of convergence for the wavefunction caused by unitarity~\cite{aharonov2001quantum}, the convergence of the vertex probability does not harm the construction of the equivalent quatnum walk.
+Theorem \ref{th:random_walk_unitarity} considers general, non-homogeneous random walks.
+Therefore, the theorem can be used to construct statistically equivalent quantum walks for the particular case of time-homogeneous random walks.
+In this case, the convergence of the vertex probability vector $\pi(t)$ for arbitrary initial conditions is assured when the random walk is irreducible and aperiodic.
+Despite the absence of convergence for the wavefunction caused by unitarity~\cite{aharonov2001quantum}, the convergence of the vertex probability does not harm the construction of the equivalent quantum walk.
 To illustrate, consider a quantum walk where the wavefunction is permuted among the edges of a vertex perpetually, such that $\Psi(v, c, t) = \Psi(v, c', 0)$ for $t > 0$ and $c' \in C_v$.
-The vetex probability is the same for all $t$ while the wavefuction keeps alternating forever on the edges, and thus does not converge.
+The vertex probability is the same for all $t$ while the wavefuction keeps alternating forever on the edges, and thus does not converge.
 Note also that a time-homogeneous stochastic matrix $P(t)=P$ does not implies on a time-independent coin operator $W(t)=W$.